JulianNicholls/States-Quiz/README.md

 A Quiz about the states of the USA and their capitals.

+## Two projects

+There are actually two projects in this repo.
+The root directory is the quiz and the [data-app](/data-app) directory contains the project that I used to create the dates list, with the locations in the states map image, and the names and capitals.

+## Progress

+First version that allows you to click on a state name for the highlighted state.

 ## Git client

 I have used Git at the command-line for more than 10 years.